podium-lib/client/README.md

  * `name` - {String} - Name of the podlet.
 This is used to reference the podlet in your application, and does not have to match the name of the podlet itself - Required
  * `timeout` - {Number} - How long, in milliseconds, the request should wait before connection is terminated.
 Overrides the global default.
 Default: 1000 - Optional.
  * `throwable` - {Boolean} - If it should be thrown an error if something fails during the process of fetching a podium component.
 Defaults to `false` - Optional.
+ * `resolveJs` - {Boolean} - Resolve a relative js uri in the podlet to be absolute uri.
+Defaults to `false` - Optional.
+ * `resolveCss` - {Boolean} - Resolve a relative css uri in the podlet to be absolute uri.
+Defaults to `false` - Optional.

 ### .js()